Donna Haraway: Early life

 Donna Jeanne Haraway was born on September 6, 1944, in Denver, Colorado.
 Her father, Frank O. Haraway, was a sportswriter for The Denver Post.
 Her mother, Dorothy Mcguire Haraway, who came from an Irish Catholic background, died from a heart attack when Haraway was 16 years old.
 Haraway attended high school at St. Mary's Academy in Cherry Hills Village, Colorado.

 Although she is no longer religious, Catholicism had a strong influence on her as she was taught by nuns in her early life.
 The impression of the eucharist influenced her linkage of the figurative and the material.

 Education

-Haraway majored in zoology, with minors in philosophy and English at the Colorado College, on the full-tuition Boettcher Scholarship.
+Haraway majored in zoology, with minors in philosophy and English at Colorado College, on the full-tuition Boettcher Scholarship.
 After college, Haraway moved to Paris and studied evolutionary philosophy and theology at the Fondation Teilhard de Chardin on a Fulbright scholarship.
 She completed her Ph.D. in biology at Yale University in 1972 writing a dissertation about the use of metaphor in shaping experiments in experimental biology titled The Search for Organizing Relations: An Organismic Paradigm in Twentieth-Century Developmental Biology.
 Her dissertation was later edited into a book and published under the title Crystals, Fabrics, and Fields: Metaphors of Organicism in Twentieth-Century Developmental Biology.